mernst-github/mother-dough/src/main/java/org/mernst/http/server/README.md

 Example:
 ```
 return db.lookup(path).map((contentType, etag, blobref)->
-  responder.of(Body.of(contentType, etag, out -> <load and serve from blobref>)))
+  responder.ifUnmodified(Body.of(contentType, etag, out -> <load and serve from blobref>)))
 ```

 Responder will only load the blob when necessary.
-This is not a CDN replacement, of course, you still have to have a serving instance and do the DB lookup.
+This is not a CDN replacement, of course, you still have to have a serving instance and do the DB lookup, but it will lower latency for returning clients.
+ActionModule's resources make use of this.